LeeTheNerd/LearnDjango/README.md

 Every page you create in your app need its own URL.
 This way your application knows what it should show to a user who opens that URL.
 In Django, the URLconf (URL configuration) is used.
 URLconf is a set of patterns that Django will try to match the requested URL to find the correct view.

-The `urls.py` file under the WebProject directory looks like this:
+The `urls.py` file under the website directory looks like this:

 ```python
 from django.contrib import admin